 - dry mouth – chew sugar-free gum or suck sugar-free sweets

-- constipation - eat more high-fibre foods, such as fresh fruit and vegetables and cereals, and drink plenty of water.
+- constipation – eat more high-fibre foods, such as fresh fruit and vegetables and cereals, and drink plenty of water.
 Try to exercise more regularly, for example, by going for a daily walk or run.
-If this doesn't help, talk to your pharmacist or doctor.
+If this does not help, talk to your pharmacist or doctor.

-- blurred vision - do not drive until you can see clearly again.
+- blurred vision – do not drive until you can see clearly again.
 Do not take your next dose of Buscopan if your vision is still blurry.
-Speak to your doctor or pharmacist if your vision hasn't returned to normal a day after taking your last dose.
+Speak to your doctor or pharmacist if your vision has not returned to normal a day after taking your last dose.

 - fast heart rate – if this occurs regularly after taking Buscopan, try to take your medicine at a time when you can sit or lie down when the symptoms are worst.
 It may also help to cut down on alcohol, smoking, caffeine and big meals, as these can make the problem worse.
 If you're still having symptoms after a week, speak to your doctor.
 You may need to change to a different type of medicine.

 7. Pregnancy and breastfeeding